all documents

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025

-On Thursday, July 17, 2025, a parade of Senegalese army personnel took place on the parade ground at Camp Geille in Ouakam (Dakar), to mark the handover to the Senegalese army of the last two French bases in Senegal and West Africa.
-The ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.
+A soldier from the French Army's 1st Battalion poses at Camp Geille in Ouakam (Dakar) on Thursday, July 17, at the end of the ceremony to hand over the last two French bases in Senegal and West Africa to the Senegalese Army, marking the official end of the French Elements in Senegal (EFS) and more than 60 years of permanent French military presence.

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025

-On Thursday, July 17, 2025, a parade of Senegalese army personnel took place on the parade ground at Camp Geille in Ouakam (Dakar), to mark the handover to the Senegalese army of the last two French bases in Senegal and West Africa.
-The ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.
+A soldier from the French Army's 1st Battalion poses at Camp Geille in Ouakam (Dakar) on Thursday, July 17, at the end of the ceremony to hand over the last two French bases in Senegal and West Africa to the Senegalese Army, marking the official end of the French Elements in Senegal (EFS) and more than 60 years of permanent French military presence.

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025